Enecuum/Node/README.md

 `stack exec LightClient-exe`

-Hint: you need to run a local Simple Node in case you haven't
+Hint: to run an instance of LightClient, you need to first start a local Simple Node in the background.
+Alternatively, you can run LightClient with additional parameters `addr` and `port` to connect to a remote Simple Node, e.g.:
+`stack exec LightClient-exe-- --addr=245.217.53.5 --port=1555`

 #### Available commands for Light Client